Pumpout Nav App

 California has over 1,100 miles of coastline, hundreds of navigable rivers and lakes, and one of the highest levels of recreational boating in the nation.
 Increased outdoor activity means boating-related pollutants can enter aquatic environments, potentially impacting our waterways and human health.
 Given the large number of recreation boats in the state, even a small amount of sewage from a fraction of boats can be harmful.
 The Pumpout Nav app is a new tool to help boaters keep our waters healthy and clean.

-“Pumpout Nav” is a free iOS and Android mobile app that shows you where the nearest sewage pumpout is located.
+“Pumpout Nav” is a free iOS and Android mobile app that shows you where the nearest sewage pumpout, dump station and floating restrooms are located.
 The app shows nearest pumpouts to your location on a map or list its status.
 How does it work?
 If all is well, a pumpout will appear as a green place marker and once you tap on the marker, the station will read “operational.”

 The app is designed to empower you, the boater, to report if there is a problem with the pumpout!
 It is easy and intuitive: just click on a sad face icon to report a non-operational pumpout in real-time.
 A series of press and report icons—“no power,” “low vacuum,” “leaking,” “broken parts,” and “no access”—offer convenient ways to flag problems.
 You can also enter a specific description of the problem and/or upload images.